Note

 For details, see Network configuration when setting up Azure API Management in a VNet.

-You can use the system-assigned identity of an API Management instance to retrieve custom TLS/SSL certificates stored in Azure Key Vault.
+You can use the system-assigned identity of an API Management instance to retrieve custom TLS/SSL certificates that are stored in Key Vault.
 You can then assign these certificates to custom domains in the API Management instance.
-Keep these considerations in mind:
+Take these considerations into account:

 - The content type of the secret must be application/x-pkcs12.
-Learn more about custom domain certificate requirements.
+For more information, see Domain certificate options.

-- Use the Key Vault certificate secret endpoint, which contains the secret.
+- You must use the Key Vault certificate secret endpoint, which contains the secret.

 Important

-If you don't provide the object version of the certificate, API Management will automatically obtain the newer version of the certificate within four hours after it's updated in Key Vault.
+If you don't provide the object version of the certificate, API Management automatically obtains any newer version of the certificate within four hours after it's updated in Key Vault.

-The following example shows an Azure Resource Manager template that uses the system-assigned managed identity of an API Management service instance to retrieve a custom domain certificate from Key Vault.
+The following example shows an ARM template that uses the system-assigned managed identity of an API Management instance to retrieve a custom domain certificate from Key Vault.

-- An API Management service instance configured with a system-assigned managed identity.
+- An API Management instance that's configured with a system-assigned managed identity.
 To create the instance, you can use an Azure Quickstart Template.

-- An Azure Key Vault instance in the same resource group, hosting a certificate that will be used as a custom domain certificate in API Management.
+- A Key Vault instance in the same resource group.
+The instance must host a certificate that will be used as a custom domain certificate in API Management.

 - Update the API Management instance by setting a custom domain name through the certificate from the Key Vault instance.

-When you run the template, provide parameter values appropriate for your environment.
+When you run the template, provide parameter values that are appropriate for your environment.

 {